hydux/hydux-mutator/README.md

 }))
 ```

-## What's the difference of this and `monolite`
+## What's the difference with `monolite`

-The main difference is monolite is using es6's `Proxy<T>` under the hood, which might not support well in many browsers.
+The main difference is [monolite](https://github.com/kube/monolite) is using es6's `Proxy<T>` under the hood, which might not support well in many browsers.

 `hydux-mutator` is implement by parsing lambda function's source string(`fn.toString()`), this have better browser support.
-And the parsing part can easily be cached, which means it can have good performance.
+And the parsing part can easily be cached, which means it can have better performance.

 What's more, this support class state, which I merely see in other immuatble update helpers.